Contouring and highlighting is a makeup artist secret that have gained popularity with the masses and is becoming big in beauty again.

 A Visual Guide

 Now, it’s time to check your work.
-Visuals are always the easiest to explain (as you may know), so here’s an amateur-drawing diagram I did to show you (brown = bronzer, and white = highlighter):
+Here’s an amateur-drawing diagram I did to show you (brown = bronzer, and white = highlighter):

 Now, check what you’ve done on your face with the image above.
 Is your product – highlight on the top, contour at the bottom – on those areas?
 This is how it should look after: